Sports Injury Procedures

 Hip Arthroscopy

 Hip arthroscopy has been undertaken for many years, but its efficacy has only recently been proven.
 “Femero-acetabular impingement” (FAI) as a source of hip pain and labral injury has been recently recognised in the world literature, and its treatment arthroscopically has yielded good results.
-Conditions treated arthroscopically by Mr Edwards include FAI, labral tear (repair or debridement), synovitis and loose bodies within the hip.
+Mr Edwards no longer carries out hip arthroscopy personnally, but refers on after investigations appropriate clients with conditions including FAI, labral tear (repair or debridement), synovitis and loose bodies within the hip.
 In addition, isolated chondral lesions on the femoral or acetabular articular surfaces can also be treated arthroscopically with debridement, ablation or microfracture, and refractory trochanteric pain syndromes that have failed conservative measures may be treated arthroscopically.

 Sports people can suffer from tears to the labrum of the hip joint.
 This tissue is similar to the meniscus cartilage of the knee and can be acutely torn or suffer from degenerative tears.
 Arthroscopic treatment would aim to repair the torn labrum or debride the unstable portion.
 Other acute injuries that may be amenable to hip arthroscopy include chondral defects (lining cartilage), ligamentum flavum tears and hip impingement.